 - You may also like

-A smoked turkey breast is a great option for a Thanksgiving or Christmas meal for a smaller crowd.
+A smoked whole turkey breast is an excellent Thanksgiving or Christmas dinner option for a smaller crowd.
 A typical whole breast will feed 6-8 people with all white meat, which most people prefer.
-Also it only takes around 3 to 3½ hours to smoke a bone in turkey breast, nearly half the time of a full sized turkey.
+Also, it only takes around 3 to 3½ hours to smoke a bone-in turkey breast, nearly half the time of a full-sized turkey.

-For this smoked turkey breast recipe I recommend using a bone-in cut.
+I recommend using a whole bone-in turkey breast for this smoked turkey breast recipe.
 The bones will provide a buffer to help keep the meat on the underside of the turkey from drying out, resulting in a juicier end product.

 Look for a whole bone-in, skin-on turkey breast.
 This includes both breasts with the rib meat and a bit of the wing meat.
-These are typically shrink wrapped in plastic and sold frozen alongside whole turkeys.
+They are typically shrink-wrapped in plastic and sold frozen alongside whole turkeys.
 They will generally range from 5 to 7 pounds.

-For a smaller crowd use a 2 to 3 pound bone-in half turkey breast.
+For a smaller crowd, use a 2 to 3 pound bone-in split turkey breast.
 These will feed around 4 people.
 Just adjust the cooking time accordingly.
 Avoid the small packaged boneless turkey breast roasts.

-If your turkey breast is frozen, and time allows, place the turkey in its original packaging on a rack in a roasting pan or rimmed baking sheet.
-Then set in the refrigerator for 1 to 2 days to thaw.
+Place the turkey in its original packaging on a rack in a roasting pan or rimmed baking sheet.
+Set in the refrigerator for 1 to 2 days to thaw.

-If you need to speedup the process, submerge the turkey, still in the original wrapping, in a sink or cooler full of cold water.
-Change out the water every 30 minutes until thawed, around 3 hours.
+If you need to speed up the process, submerge the turkey, still in the original wrapping, in a sink or cooler full of cold water.
+Change out the water every 30 minutes until thawed.
+Plan on 30 minutes per pound or around 3 hours.

 Smoked Turkey Rub